Our Vol. 28 staff editor application is currently closed.

 To apply, please complete this application form by Fri., Jan.
 27, 2023 by 5:00 PM CST.
 All, including Texas Law 1Ls and 2Ls, are encouraged to apply!
 Please email firstname.lastname@example.org with any questions.

 The Texas Journal on Civil Liberties & Civil Rights (formerly Texas Forum on Civil Liberties & Civil Rights) offers membership by application process to incoming and current law students, including LLM students.
 The Journal is an excellent source of information on current issues in civil liberties and civil rights law.
 The Journal is also available on Westlaw, Lexis, and HeinOnline.
 Additionally, the Journal holds an annual conference and other events related to civil liberties and civil rights.

 |Staff Training.
 We host a mandatory staff training for all staff editors, to include all aspects of editing such as bluebooking and MOUSing.
 This is typically about an hour and a half to two hours.

 |Staff Edits.
-On one or two days, typically on a weekend, early in the semester, each Article Editor assembles their staff editors to pull sources and generally check whether those sources support the content.
-In total, staff editing may take four to six hours, but staff editors should check with their Article Editor for specific scheduling and timing.
+On one day, typically on a weekend, early in the semester, each Article Editor assembles their staff editors to pull sources and generally check whether those sources support the content.
+In total, staff editing may take around four hours, but staff editors should check with their Article Editor for specific scheduling and timing.